 Will I Be Asked to Do or Say Anything During the Service?

 No. An invitation to partake of the Lord’s Supper is given to all baptized Christians who profess faith in Jesus Christ.
 If you do not believe, or are not sure, we ask you not participate in this part of the service.
 We would not ask you to do anything that would compromise your conscience or authenticity.
 You won’t be called on, or asked to stand as a visitor, and certainly we would not want you to feel under any pressure to give during the offering.
 The offering is a way for members and regulars to support the church’s mission and ministry.
 Our goal if you are visiting with us is to serve you, to provide a place where you can hopefully encounter God’s presence.

 How Long Does the Service Last?

 The morning service is about 80-90 minutes.
-The evening service is about one hour.

 How Should I Dress?

 There is no dress code.
 People dress in everything from jeans to suits.

 We love having children present in worship!
 We encourage parents to help their children learn to engage in the various parts of the liturgy.
 Even very young children can be taught to join in the gestures and postures of worship, e.g. kneeling, raising their hands, or saying the corporate “amen” with God’s people.